 Then Jesus told them a parable to show them they should always pray and not lose heart.
 He said, “In a certain city there was a judge who neither feared God nor respected people.
 There was also a widow in that city who kept coming to him and saying, ‘Give me justice against my adversary.’
 For a while he refused, but later on he said to himself, ‘Though I neither fear God nor have regard for people,yet because this widow keeps on bothering me, I will give her justice, or in the end she will wear me out by her unending pleas.’ ”And the Lord said, “Listen to what the unrighteous judge says!
 Won’t God give justice to his chosen ones, who cry out to him day and night?
 Will he delay long to help them?
 I tell you, he will give them justice speedily.
-(Luke 18:1–8)
+Nevertheless, when the Son of Man comes, will he find faith on earth?”
+(Luke 18:1–8 NET)

-Contrary to popular opinion God is not waiting for the last minute to answer our prayers.
-Typically, we are the ones that must become desperate before we will believe God with our spiritual heart instead of just our mind (Romans 10:10).
-Realize, It is only from the spiritual heart (1) that faith is released not the mind.
-Furthermore, it is while enduring trials (1) that we experience the most spiritual growth (1 Peter 1:6-8.
-James 1:2.
-Romans 5:3-5).
+Contrary to popular opinion, God is not waiting for the last minute to answer our prayers.
+Typically, we are the ones that must become desperate before we will believe God with our spiritual heart instead of just our mind.

-Furthermore, there are times we do not receive the answer to our prayer immediately because it would affect the lives of others around us that need salvation (2 Peter 3:9).
-We do not have the grand view of what is going on and sometimes our requests could affect God’s desired outcome for the World (Ecclesiastes 8:11).
+Furthermore, there are times we do not receive the answer to our prayer immediately because it would affect the lives of others around us that need salvation.

 Then all the army officers, including Johanan son of Kareah and Jezaniah son of Hoshaiah and all the people of every class, went to the prophet Jeremiah.
 They said to him, "Please grant our request and pray to the LORD your God for all those of us who are still left alive here.
 For, as you yourself can see, there are only a few of us left out of the many there were before.
 Pray that the LORD your God will tell us where we should go and what we should do."
 The prophet Jeremiah answered them, "Agreed!
 I will indeed pray to the LORD your God as you have asked.
 I will tell you everything the LORD replies in response to you.
 I will not keep anything back from you."
 They answered Jeremiah, "May the LORD be a true and faithful witness against us if we do not do just as the LORD sends you to tell us to do.
 We will obey what the LORD our God to whom we are sending you tells us to do.
 It does not matter whether we like what he tells us or not.
 We will obey what he tells us to do so that things will go well for us."
 Ten days later the LORD spoke to Jeremiah.
 (Jeremiah 42:1-7)